cypriankanda/clinic-booking-system/README.md

 [`/docs`](https://clinic-booking-api-9ttn.onrender.com/docs) both answer.
 Frontend is live at [`https://clinic-booking-frontend-thxz.onrender.com`](https://clinic-booking-frontend-thxz.onrender.com).
+Free-tier services sleep after inactivity — hit the API URL first to wake it before testing the frontend.

 **Provider:** Render, chosen for its free tier covering a web service, a static/web frontend, and managed PostgreSQL in one dashboard, with zero-config